 You need to understand every aspect of your financial situation.
 From how much you earn to how you’re spending your money, every last detail is important.

 With an understanding of your finances, you’ll always know what makes the most sense for you and your money.

 Learning from you past mistakes is one of the most critical money habits you can form.
 Even the most successful people make financial mistakes from time to time.
 For example, maybe you buried yourself in store card debt.
 Or maybe you “bit off more than you could chew” with a car loan.

-It’s okay (but not preferred) to make financial mistakes, as long as you learn from them and use what you learn to manage your debt.
+It’s okay to make financial mistakes, as long as you learn from them and use what you learn to manage your debt.

 Have you set both short- and long-term financial goals?
 Are you tracking your progress, month in and month out?

 Taking this one step further, you can do more than think about goals in your head.
 See where putting your goals to paper takes you.
 You could get a new sense of clarity and focus with everything written out in front of you.